Q. What is a Contributing Third Party (CTP)?

 A.

-Examples of unique benefits include: (1) An LO or CTP acting as a supplier for the project and making a profit from the EB’s spending.
-(2) An LO or CTP receiving special access to a project site or other facility managed by the EB.
+(2.)
+An LO or CTP getting special access to a project site or facility managed by the EB.

 Q. Are there any considerations for a Contributing Third Party?